List of professional sports teams in Canada by city

 This article features a listing of the professional sports teams based in Canada organized by Census Metropolitan Area or Census Agglomeration.
-Canada has professional sports teams in eight sports across twenty-one leagues.
+Canada has professional sports teams in eight sports across twenty-two leagues.
 Canadian teams compete in top-level American and Canadian-based leagues, including three of the four major professional sports leagues.
 Canada also has minor league teams competing in American and Canadian-based basketball, hockey, soccer, and baseball leagues.